context-labs/classification-example/README.md

 # Document Classification

-Classify business documents (PDF, images, Word) with Gemma 3 27B
+Classify documents (PDF, images, Word) with Gemma 3 27B.
+Under the hood, it uses [structured outputs](https://docs.inference.net/features/structured-outputs) to match the labels given.

 > **Note**
 > This endpoint does not use the OpenAI SDK.
 Call it directly with HTTPS.